60-de-QI/VulQIan/README.md

-# Simple 3D Engine
+# Simple Vulkan Engine

-This is a simple 3D engine built using Vulkan, C++, CMake, and Visual Studio Code.
+This is a simple 3D engine built using Vulkan, C++, CMake and Visual Studio Code.
 The engine aims to provide a foundation for creating real-time 3D applications.

 ## Features